jackjliew/ai-openscale/tutorial-adv.md

 - Now, run each step of the notebook in sequence.
 Notice what is happening at each step, as described.
 Complete all the steps, up through and including the steps in the "Additional data to help debugging" section.

-The net result is that you will have created, trained, and deployed the **German Credit Risk Model** to your {{site.data.keyword.aios_short}} service instance. {{site.data.keyword.aios_short}} will be configured to check the model for bias against sex (in this case, Female) or age (In this case, 18-25 years old).
+The net result is that you will have created, trained, and deployed the **German Credit Risk Model** to your {{site.data.keyword.aios_short}} service instance. {{site.data.keyword.aios_short}} will be configured to check the model for bias against sex (in this case, Female) or age (in this case, 18-25 years old).

 ## Viewing results
 {: #crt-view-results}